 Join us this summer as we take education to new heights!
-We’ve had lots of requests for another TestOut Conference, and while we aren’t doing an in-person conference this year, we are hosting an event that everyone can attend.
-It’s been a long time since we’ve been able to gather as a TestOut Family, and we are excited to see you this summer and reconnect.
+We’ve had lots of requests for another TestOut Conference and, while we aren’t doing an in-person conference this year, we are hosting an event that everyone can attend.
+It’s been a long time since we’ve been able to gather as a TestOut Family.
+We are excited to see you this summer and reconnect.

 During the virtual education week, you’ll have the opportunity to:

 In conjunction with TestOut Elevation Summit, we are presenting two Professional Development courses.
-We’ve been teaching these courses during this semester and the response has been overwhelmingly positive from those attending.
-These are paid options for the summit, will extend over five days, and will cover best practices for teaching IT Fundamentals and how to build a cybersecurity program.
+These are paid options for the summit and will extend over the five days and will cover best practices for teaching IT Fundamentals and how to build a cybersecurity program.

 Every day we will be offering sessions that cover a wide variety of topics and will be taught by TestOut employees and fellow educators from around the country.
 We are finalizing our presenters, so be sure to check back soon for more info and a chance to register for courses you’d like to attend.

-Join us as part of the free sessions to get first-hand looks at new products, cool features, and an inside perspective on what it takes to make a TestOut Course.
-During this time, you’ll have the opportunity to explore the courses and have a Q&A with the developers of the product.
+Get firsthand looks at new products, cool features, and an inside perspective on thought behind these new courses.
+You'll have the opportunity to explore the courses and have a Q&A with the developers of the product.